 • The key target audience are people who are homeless, or at risk of becoming homeless.

 • Engagement is through posters and leaflets placed at various homeless shelters and hostels.

-• Targeted promotion through being present at these locations to talk to people to encourage them to attend; and through interactive taster sessions where people will be shown how to fix parts of a bike, given a chance to ride, and be informed about the programme – make sure you keep these events fun and as tailored as possible to individual’s needs!
+• Targeted promotion by being present at these locations to talk to people and encourage them to attend; through interactive taster sessions where people will be shown how to fix parts of a bike, given a chance to ride, and be informed about the programme – make sure you keep these events fun and as tailored as possible to individual’s needs!

-• Small to Large (20 - 120 beneficiaries) – depending on how many bikes you have.
+• Small to large (20 - 120 participants) – depending on how many bikes you have.

 • Geographically- anywhere in London, as long as you are targeting homeless shelters, hostels or specific homeless charities.

 • 10-60 adult bikes of various size, depending on the scale of project you wish to run.
 Please note we would encourage you to have one bike shared with 2 participants, not only will this increase the number of people you can reach, but it can also ensure the bike stays in a better condition.
 Talk to local charities, police, shelters and hostels to see if they have any to donate.